jessvu/364Final/README.md

 Without logging in, users can search for businesses and see past searches and all businesses that came up as results.
 Registered users can create lists of businesses and rate businesses.The app allows users to delete entire lists and individual items in their lists, usrs can also update the name of their lists as well.
 All search results come back as links to their yelp pages where users can learn more about the businesses.

 There are no additional modules that need to be installed to run this application.
-To make API request, import your own api key assigned to variable "key" in a file called "yelp_key"
+To make API request, import your own api key assigned to variable "key" in a file called "yelp_key".

 I kept my database name as 'SI364projectplanJESSVU' because when I changed it, my code stopped running as it should.